Opportunity details

 • Free Scope t-shirt

-• Scope event staff will be on hand to support on the day
+• Scope event staff on hand to support on the day

 • Front row view of the world’s most iconic marathon